Dobiasd/articles/a_monad_is_just_a_monoid_in_the_category_of_endofunctors_explained.md

 We call this process currying.

-`->` is right-associative, so the above equivalent to:
+`->` is right-associative, so the above is equivalent to:

 ```kotlin
 keepIf : (A -> Boolean) -> List<A> -> List<A>